RDMJeanne/FolderStructure/README.md

 ## Aim

 This folder structure is intended to support individual **research data management practices related** to your PhD.
 Your PhD may comprise multiple projects, experiments, and / or methods, which is mirrored in the structure.
 Additionally, we attempted to include as much **best practice and advice** as possible **implicitly and explicitly** to help you stay organised during your journey.
-If you would like to read more about research data management best practices, please have a look at section **Ref-RDM**.
+If you would like to read more about research data management best practices, please have a look at section **[References RDM](#References)**.
+For easy-to-read and easy-to-write experience we use [Markdown](https://daringfireball.net/projects/markdown/) \*.md files enriching plain text documents with some formatting syntax.

 The folder structure aims to be: